Mistuke/hub.zhox.com/content/posts/Introducing-haskell-dev.md

 uses to check against.
 Once uploaded every binary the package installs is ran through a host of virus checkers and the results publicly posted.

-Read more on [Chocolatey security](https://chocolatey.org/security) here and see for yourself why it's trusted by so many companies.
+Read more on Chocolatey security [here](https://chocolatey.org/security) and see for yourself why it's trusted by so many companies.

 ## Introduction

 `Chocolatey` contains some of my own packages for installing `GHC` and `cabal`

-The `GHC` package https://chocolatey.org/packages/ghc goes all the way back to `GHC 6.10.1` and the `cabal-install` package https://chocolatey.org/packages/cabal to `cabal-install 0.6.0`.
+The `GHC` package (https://chocolatey.org/packages/ghc) goes all the way back to `GHC 6.10.1` and the `cabal-install` package (https://chocolatey.org/packages/cabal) to `cabal-install 0.6.0`.

-These are quite handy for those who use the `cabal+ghc` workflow like myself and like to switch compiler versions easy, or script environment setups.
+These are quite handy for those who use the `cabal+ghc` workflow like myself and like to switch compiler versions easily, or script environment setups.

 After installing [Chocolatey](https://chocolatey.org/install#installing-chocolatey)
  one can install `GHC` simply using the command